streetsidesoftware/vscode-spell-checker/packages/client/README.md

 ### cspell.json

 Words added to the dictionary are placed in the `cspell.json` file in the _workspace_ folder.
-Note, the settings in cspell.json will override the equivalent cSpell settings in settings.json.
+Note, the settings in `cspell.json` will override the equivalent cSpell settings in VS Code's `settings.json`.

 #### Example _cspell.json_ file
 ```javascript